MonolithProjects/ansible-github_actions_runner/README.md

 CentOS/Fedora systems require EPEL repository.

 `PERSONAL_ACCESS_TOKEN` variable needs to be exported to your environment.
+The token has to have admin rights for the repo.
 Personal Access Token for your GitHub account can be created [here](https://github.com/settings/tokens).

 Role Variables